 No none wants to spend all of their vacation working on studio projects.
 But, no one wants to be flooded with work when they get back from vacation.
 So, what to do?

 Outline your year

-Several weeks ago, I wrote about a fabulous planning session with some of my fellow teachers here in the city.
-As we talked what worked well this past year, I shared that having an outline of my year had really focused my planning & saved me time throughout the year.
+I’ve written about the annual fabulous planning session I have with some of my fellow teachers here in the city.
+As we talked about what worked well the past year, I have shared that having an outline of my year had really focused my planning & saved me time throughout the year.
 (Nicola shared her template over at Colourful Keys.)

-When it was time for me to start planning out this upcoming year, I pulled up my spreadsheet template & began filling in:
+When it’s time for me to start planning out the upcoming year, I pull up my spreadsheet template & begin filling in:

 - Teaching weeks

 - Group lesson weeks & the theme for each